games-automata-play/games-automata-play.github.io/_posts/2019-09-22-confVSjournal.md

 	Sign up for the daily or weekly <a href="https://arxiv.org/help/subscribe">arXiv alerting service</a> on your research interests.
 	This will be far more efficient than attending a conference for a broad coverage of the latest results.

-	For more specific results and deeper discussions you want to talk directly to the relevant researchers, and this is will much more fruitful in a specialised event than in a general conference.
+	For more specific results and deeper discussions you want to talk directly to the relevant researchers, this is much easier and natural in a specialised event than in a general conference.
 	For instance, the Logic, Games, and Automata community organises every year a <a href="http://highlights-conference.org/">Highlights conference</a> where anyone can submit and everyone is accepted.
 	This great initiative already inspired a similar event in the Algorithms community.
 	Those are the perfect places to get up to date with results in the field.